-For safety, security, and aesthetics, let's put the entire system, including cables and power plants, underground.
+Speaking of the system, for safety, security, and aesthetics, let's put the entirety, including cables and power plants, underground.
 I mentioned earlier that tunneling has a future even if coal mining does not.
 The decision to build underground critically determines the cost of the SuperGrid.
 But, benefits include reduced vulnerability to attack by human or other nature, public acceptance by lessening right-of-way disputes, reduced surface congestion, and real and perceived reduced exposure to real or hypothetical accidents and fallout.
+By the way, Department of Energy laboratories including Fermi have profound experience with tunneling from building particle colliders.

 An even more evolved concept for the underground corridors combines energy with transport.
 Sharing the tunnels, magnetically levitated trains in low pressure tubes would run on linear motors of superconducting magnets, speeding from Atlantic to Pacific in 1 hour.
-I am speaking now of 100 years, but that is our time frame.
+I am speaking now of 100 years, but that is our time frame, and let's recall that on December 17 1903 in Kitty Hawk the Wright Brothers launched the first successful airplane with a 12 horsepower engine for 59 seconds.
 The maglevs would help spread the infrastructure cost over multiple uses.

-As with ZEPPS, magic words for the SuperGrid are hydrogen, superconductivity, zero emissions, and small ecological footprint, to which we add energy storage, security, and reliability.
+As with ZEPPS, magic words for the SuperGrid are hydrogen, superconductivity, zero emissions, and small ecological footprint, to which we add high temperature reactors, energy storage, security, and reliability.
+The long road to the continental SuperGrid begins with the first 10 to 20 km segment addressing an actual transmission bottleneck, and ORNL should commit today to help build it.